Vnovnick/run-tracker-ns/README.md

 ## Displaying Spotify Song Data

 After the user has logged into Strava, a Spotify login will appear at the top of the page.
 Once logged into Spotify, the application will add the songs the user listened to during any of the ten runs if applicable (see the [Limitations and Plans for Future Additions](#limitations-and-plans-for-future-additions) section for details).
+The songs in each post will be listed under "Listened to" with the album cover, song title, and corresponding album listed for each song.
+In a collapsible section under each post with song data, there is a timeline, created with Recharts, that displays when each song was played during the run chronologically.

+Just like the Strava login, logging into Spotify will add general user data to the sidebar such as the profile image, username, and top Tracks/Artists for the month.

 ## Sidebar